yiliyassh/opentoolkits/distro.md

 -  2008-04-01: Development Release: Gentoo Linux 2008.0 Beta 1
 -
 Headlines...
+-  2024-04-11 >Gentoo becomes a Software In the Public Interest project
 -  2024-02-04 >Gentoo expands binary package repositories to include optimized architectures
 -  2024-01-23 >Gentoo reviews work from 2023 and plans for 2024
 -  2023-12-29 >Gentoo offers a full range of binary packages